a-karma/Bogor_Workshop/DAY_3/Session3.md

 > Extra PCA exercises
 >
 > Can you add the sample names to the plot using the function `geom_text_repel()`
+>
 > Can you re-colour the points based the three clusters inside of four?
+>
 > Can you use scale_colour_manual() to choose your own colour palette?
 >
+> Extra ADMIXTURE exercise